Psychosocial Pressures

 G4: Managing Exchanges

-However, in terms of operating the component groups, it seems that certainty has to be complemented by acceptability for yourself and the other party or there will be no exchange.
+However, in terms of operating the component groups, it seems that certainty has to be complemented by acceptability of the exchange, of those on the other side, and generally of the working of market, hierarchy, network or core group.

-Acceptability is the natural structural pressure because you cannot influence anyone about anything if you do not take great care to ensure they will accept you and what you have to say.
+Acceptability is the natural structural pressure because you cannot influence anyone if you do not take great care to ensure others will accept you and what you have to say.
+At same time, whatever you do or say must be acceptable in your own eyes.

-However, in terms of operating the component groups, it seems that acceptability requires to be bolstered by selflessness or the other parties will react against your biases, reject your influence and fail to be persuaded.
+However, in terms of operating the component groups, it seems that acceptability requires to be further bolstered by well-being because you must be comfortable and you need to ensure other parties are comfortable too and do not react against your biases and refuse to be persuaded.

 G6: Maintaining Affluence